azagniotov/stubby4j/README.md

 ##### 2.0.20-SNAPSHOT

 ##### 2.0.19
-* Record&Play is now more intelligent: when stubbed `request` was matched, its properties are used to construct HTTP request to the recordable source [ENHANCEMENT]
+* Record&Play is now more intelligent: when stubbed `request` is matched, its properties (`method`, `headers`, `post` etc.)are used to construct HTTP request to the recordable source [ENHANCEMENT]
-* Added a fix around a problem in snakeYAML (no support yet) where it cannot parse escaped forward slashes in JSON [BUG]
+* Added a workaround a limitation in SnakeYAML v1.13 used by stubby (it has limited JSON support, not all the JSON documents can be parsed) where it cannot parse escaped forward slashes in JSON [BUG]
 * Refreshing Admin status page was changing sequenced response counter ID [BUG]
 * Replaced hardcoded Unix new line character '\n' in YamlBuilderTest that caused the tests to fail on Windows [BUG]
 * Admin status page now shows what is the next sequenced response in the sequence queue [ENHANCEMENT]